-In the beginnings of my clinical work I practiced what therapists call the ‘eclectic approach’, which is essentially using different techniques from various theorists depending on the client.
-Over the past 15 years my practice and experience grew and I found that cognitive therapy consistently resulted in more effective and long lasting results.
+In the beginnings of my clinical work, I practiced what therapists call the ‘eclectic approach’, which is essentially using different techniques from various theorists depending on the client.
+Over the past 15 years, my practice and experience grew and I found that cognitive therapy consistently resulted in more effective and long lasting results.

 Ms. Kerschmann is committed to contributing to the field of psychotherapy through research.
 Her work providing clinical consult in field trials regarding proposed diagnostic criteria has been acknowledged by the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, also referred to as the DSM-5.
-Additionally, on numerous occasions, Ms. Kerschmann’s work with cognitive behavioral process in adolescents has been acknowledged in the professional journal The Review of Education, Pedagogy & Cultural Studies.
+Additionally, on numerous occasions, Ms. Kerschmann’s work with the cognitive behavioral process in adolescents has been acknowledged in the professional journal The Review of Education, Pedagogy & Cultural Studies.

 Ms. Kerschmann’s experience includes training with the Family Mediation Centre in Melbourne, Australia, where she contributed to the creation of a parent-adolescent-school mediation program (CRESS), which is now utilized by the Victoria Family Court System and affiliated therapists.